 Make sure you’re covered for the common and the uncommon

-Of course, beyond this list, there are all sorts of other uncommon claims, such as inclement weather, animal strikes, and falling debris.
+Of course, beyond this list, there are all sorts of other uncommon claims, such as inclement weather, animal collisions, and falling debris.

 There are three basic types of coverage to consider for common insurance claims.
 All three can affect the cost of your premium, but each offers its own particular benefits.
 Full coverage means that you’ve opted for all three forms on your policy: